loafbaker/django_blog/README.md

 django_blog
 =================

-A tutorial basic blog web-app based on the framework of Django 1.9.
+A tutorial basic blog web-app based on the framework of Django 5.2.

 Run successfully within Django 5.2.9 and Python 3.10.12

 # Setup

+## Method 1: Setup with `pip`

-Install all the required libraries
+Install all the prerequisites

-    pip install -r requirements.txt
+    pip install -r requirements.in

 (Optional) Delete demo post data